Chapter 2: The Middle and the Mess#

 1.2 The Median#

-The median is the middle value when all observations are ranked in ascending order.
+The median is the exact middle value when all observations are ranked in ascending order.

-• If n is even: average of the two middle values
+If \(n\) is even: The average of the two middle values

-The outlier of 165 has no effect on the median.
-It would remain 128 mmHg whether that participant had 165 or 265 mmHg.
+Notice that the outlier of 165 has absolutely no effect on the median.
+The median would remain 128 mmHg whether that last participant had a BP of 165 or 265.

 When to use the median in cardiovascular epidemiology:

-• Cigarettes per day (right-skewed — many non-smokers, a few heavy smokers)
+Cigarettes per day (heavily right-skewed — many non-smokers, a few heavy smokers)

-• Glucose levels (right-skewed — most normal, a few diabetic outliers)
+Glucose levels (right-skewed — most are normal, a few are diabetic outliers)

-• Time-to-event variables (always use median survival, never mean)
+Time-to-event variables (always use median survival time, never mean)

 1.3 The Mode#

 The mode is the most frequently occurring value.
-It is the only measure of central tendency valid for nominal categorical data.
+It is the only measure of central tendency that is valid for nominal (categorical) data.

 Framingham examples:

-For nominal variables like ANYCHD, the mean and median are not appropriate summaries.
-The mode tells us: the most common outcome in the Framingham cohort was no CHD event (69% had no event).
+For a nominal variable like ANYCHD (0 = no event, 1 = event), calculating a mean or median is mathematical nonsense.
+The mode simply tells us: the most common outcome in the Framingham cohort was no CHD event (69% of the sample).

 1.4 Choosing the Right Measure#